MarcoIeni/rust-api-workshop/README.md

 ## Architecture

-This is the architecture of our system:
+This is the architecture of the system:

 ```mermaid
 graph TD;